 Civilian intelligence protects Finland’s national security

-Finland will adopt civilian intelligence legislation in spring 2019, with the aim of improving our capabilities to protect against serious threats to our national security.
+Finland adopted civilian intelligence legislation in June 2019, with the aim of improving our capabilities to protect against serious threats to our national security.
 Such threats include terrorism, proliferation of weapons of mass destruction, espionage by foreign states or disruption of critical infrastructure.

 Intelligence provides state leaders with essential information on Finland’s security environment to help support their decision-making and enables the authorities responsible for combating the threats to prevent them.
 The security environment in Finland is changing rapidly, and new threats require a new kind of preparedness and contingency planning.

 The new civilian intelligence powers may be used only by the Finnish Security Intelligence Service, and they can also be exercised abroad.
-In future, information gathering by the Finnish Security Intelligence Service will aim not only to prevent and detect crime but also to safeguard national security.
-As the focus of information gathering shifts towards intelligence, we will be able to detect threats to national security and also respond to them at an earlier stage than has been previously possible.
+In future, information gathering by the Finnish Security Intelligence Service aims not only to prevent and detect crime but also to safeguard national security.
+As the focus of information gathering shifts towards intelligence, we are able to detect threats to national security and also respond to them at an earlier stage than has been previously possible.

 Network traffic intelligence helps to detect serious threats online